csgillespie/efficientR/main.md

 </div>

-Typical output from the second command is illustrate below:
+Typical output from the second command is illustrated below:

 ```
 The following extra packages will be installed: